Falcion/Whisperer.md/README.md

 predefined settings functionality, by default, vault's ambience functionality is turned on, but you need to assign which track (YouTube, SoundCloud or audio-file) you want to hear in your vault's environment.

+> [!Tip]
+> Local audio files are defined by a relative path to the file itself
+> from Vault relative path (e.g., `./folder/audio.mp4`).
+> This applies not only to global settings but also to paths as properties, i.e.,
+> any paths are specified relative to the root directory of your Vault.

 1. Go to your vault's settings and seek for "community plugins" sector, if you have restricted mode, repeat first and second steps of official installation guide[^2];